F5Networks/f5-appsvcs-templates/docs/userguide/json-schema.rst

     maxLength: 5

 Along with the *string* type, JSON has some built in formats, using the *format* keyword.
-This allows for basic validation and can be used for certain strings such as ipV4 and ipV6 addressing.
+This allows for basic validation and can be used for certain strings such as IPv4 and IPv6 addressing.

-| Regular Expressions *regex* are used to match and extract parts of a string by searching for one or more matches of a search *pattern*.
+| Regular Expressions (regexes) are used to match and extract parts of a string by searching for one or more matches of a search *pattern*.
 | This example matches numbers from 0 and 255. ``String zeroTo255 = "([01]?[0-9]{1,2}|2[0-4][0-9]|25[0-5])"``
 |
 | The string consists of three groups separated with a pipe.